-- Returned a permission slip signed by a parent / guardian. - Paid all money owing for that excursion prior to going on the excursion.
+- Parent consent is provided to the college. - Paid all money owing for that excursion prior to going on the excursion.

 Loss of Good Standing will exclude you from attending class/farm area excursions.
-Attendance will be determined by the teacher in charge/Head of Department and Deputy Principal.
+Attendance will be determined by the teacher in charge/HoD and Associate Principal.